 Brett Younger is senior minister of Plymouth Church in Brooklyn, NY.
 He previously served as a pastor in Texas, Kansas, and Indiana, and for eight years as Associate Professor of Preaching at the McAfee School of Theology at Mercer University in Atlanta.
-Dr. Younger is the author of Time for Supper, Who Moved My Pulpit?, and The Lighter Side.
+Dr. Younger is the author of Time for Supper, Who Moved My Pulpit?, The Lighter Side, and Funny When You Think About It.
 He and his wife Carol co-authored Mark: Finding Ourselves in the Story.
 Brett and Carol have two grown sons, Graham and Caleb.

 What were you hoping to achieve with your new book, Time for Supper: Invitations to Christ’s Table?